 All dogs have been vaccinated, spayed/neutered, microchipped and will be provided heartworm protection that should be given as prescribed.

-If there is an emergency during off hours or on weekends and Vicki is not available,
+If there is an emergency during off hours or on weekends and you are unable to reach the shelter manager, call one of the following emergency clinics:

 It has been shown that foster pets are much more adoptable and readily accepted by breed-specific rescues if they can be highlighted with reports of behavior and photos.